 “What new value emerges when software can both decide and act in real time, across every context at near zero marginal cost?”

-Box moved file storage to the cloud, paving the way for Figma to let designers collaborate online and for Slack to bring team conversations into the same space.
+What Mamoon understood about Web 2.0 and what applies even more strongly to AI is that platform shifts compound: Box moved file storage to the cloud, paving the way for Figma to let designers collaborate online and for Slack to bring team conversations into the same space.

 With AI, this compounding is happening even faster.
 Every workflow automated creates demand for adjacent automations.
 Every successful AI product educates users and reduces resistance to the next one.

-Kleiner’s investments in Glean (enterprise search powered by AI), Harvey (AI for legal work), and Ambience Healthcare (AI medical scribe) all follow the same pattern: they’re not adding AI features to existing interfaces, they are rebuilding entire categories with AI at the core.
+Kleiner’s investments in Glean (enterprise search powered by AI), Harvey (AI for legal work), and Ambience Healthcare (AI medical scribe) all follow the same pattern: they’re not merely adding AI features to existing interfaces, they are rebuilding entire categories with AI at the core.

 [Edited using Claude.
 Any errors in interpretation are my own.]